 What is Medicare?

-Medicare is a federal health insurance program that covers millions of Americans.
-Medicare is comprised of four main components: Parts A, B, C, and D. Together, Parts A and B are known as Original Medicare offered by the government.
+Medicare is a federal health insurance program and is comprised of four main parts: Parts A, B, C, and D. Together, Parts A and B are known as Original Medicare offered by the government.

 Medicare Part A helps pay for inpatient hospital care.
 It also covers skilled nursing care, some home-health services, and hospice care.
 Read more...